gopinathsjsu/individual-project-Lakshmipriya1411/README.md

 Run from Eclipse:

 1. Git clone the repository by going to Window-> Show view-> Other -> Git -> Git Repositories -> Clone a Git Repository -> choose the working directory in local.
-2. Place all the dataset, creditcard and input csv files in the project root directory.
+2. Place all the dataset, creditcard and input csv files in (C:/InventoryApp/) folder.

 ![image](https://user-images.githubusercontent.com/88259438/144795952-7f11ff3b-3744-412f-9a88-91785931a5ad.png)